How many pages make a book? There is an old story that goes like this.

 A Kindle ebook page

-But depending on the e-reading device and the font size setting, it varies significantly between a phone, a tablet, or a Kindle.
+But depending on the e-reading device and the font size setting, a page varies significantly between a phone, a tablet, or a Kindle.

 If a page is 500 words on an iPad and 250 words on a Kindle, it might be only 120 words on a phone.

-But here is what 187 words look like in Microsoft Word.
+But here is what 187 words look like in Microsoft Word to give you an idea of how small a Kindle ebook page is.

 Both pages use Times New Roman 12-point font size.

-On the left, a page with single line spacing with 187 words fills only a quarter of the page.
+On the left, a page with single-line spacing and 187 words fills only a quarter of the page.

 The page double-spaced on the right fills less than half the page.